daattali/beautiful-jekyll/course.md

 _What you will find in this course:_

-* Weekly workbook(s) and/or worksheet(s)
+* NEW: a guidebook to go along with the course full of worksheets, journal prompts, resources, and more
 * Weekly posts
 * Weekly action steps
 * Weekly tips relating to the topics
-* Live Q and A videos

-Go at your own pace or follow along live (recommended).
-Community engagement posts to share our journey with one another.
+Go at your own pace, ask questions, learn alongside others.
 You’ll have access to this course afterwards forever too.
-Signing up for round one?
-YOU GET ACCESS TO ANY FUTURE UPDATE OF THE COURSE CONTENT TOO!
+PS you get access to any future updates of this course too!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdW98wCbIUsUbv4EPGEZ5PJFwwgL2hm5wZr6gOIMX6g-qM3Iw/viewform?embedded=true" width="640" height="633" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-The introductory rate has a one time payment of $27USD or you can split into two payments.
-We can chat about payment methods after your application is received.
+The course is a one time payment of $27USD or you can split into two payments.
+Just send me an email at simplehomemom@gmail.com to chat about that before payment.

 **ABOUT ME**